Guide to the Pomona College Student Code

 Procedures for a Penalty Board hearing are found in Article V, Section D.

-The rights of victims of violation of the Student Code are explained in Article II, Student Affairs, paragraph 2; Article V, Section C, paragraphs 2-5, 8, and 14-15.
+The rights of victims of violation of the Student Code are explained in Article V, section C, paragraph 12 and 13.

 Appeals of a Judiciary Council decision are explained in Article VII: Appeals.